 School nurses understand the value of the work we do, but many others do not.
 Current MN laws and infrastructure make it very difficult to tell the story of school health services and the benefits to student health.
-Culminating in 2023, a group of individuals from the Minnesota Department of Health, the Minnesota Department of Education, SNOM, and Dakota County Public Health have worked on a strategic plan for collecting and reporting information related to student health and school health services.
+Culminating in 2023, a group of individuals from the Minnesota Department of Health, the Minnesota Department of Education, SNOM, and Dakota County Public Health worked on a strategic plan for collecting and reporting information related to student health and school health services.
 The strategic plan calls for a phased approach.
 Phase One starts with current capacity and what can be implemented immediately.
 Phase Two expands on what could be implemented with increased capacity, resource and support for Minnesota-specific measures.

 Mission